-Impact's interventions focus on increasing the graduates' capacity to influence, communicate, build relationships, innovate and achieve results in a challenging marketplace.
+Impact's interventions focused on increasing the graduates' capacity to influence, communicate, build relationships, innovate and achieve results in a challenging marketplace.

-• Improves individual performance, through understanding personal style
+- Improve individual performance through understanding personal style

-• Delivers excellent results to customers (internal and external).
+- Deliver excellent results to customers (internal and external)

-To effectively complete their task, the graduates needed to draw on all their communication, influencing, client management, team working, decision making developed during the course of the week in order to deliver on the following transferable actions:
+The graduates needed to draw on all the communication, influencing, client management, team working and decision-making developed during the course of the week in order to deliver on the following transferable actions:

-• How their own learning objectives are in line with JLR business behaviours
+- How their own learning objectives were in line with JLR behaviours

-• How the consequences of their actions impact directly on the customer experience
+- How the consequences of their actions directly impacted the customer experience

-The participants undertook four tasks at a local hillside, widely used for recreation and conservation purposes.
-Working in cold and snowy conditions, these included cutting two fire breaks through thick gorse, creating a pathway, replacing an old gate and repairing a dry stone wall.
-These tasks improved safety for users and had positive effects for nature conservation.
+The participants undertook four projects, widely used for recreation and conservation purposes.
+Including cutting two fire breaks through thick gorse, creating a pathway, replacing an old gate and repairing a dry stone wall.

 The work to be completed by JLR volunteers in one day would otherwise take one year if undertaken by FLDs existing volunteer network.